FidelElie/FiDev/apps/home/src/content/music/2024-12-02/nascent-dont-grow-up-too-soon.md

 :lyrics[
   I know way to many people here right now
-  That I didn't know last year who the fuck are yall ][
+  That I didn't know last year who the fuck are yall?
-  Over:1EoHEkVcysf4WVDx6r9WzQ
+][
+  Over:1EoHEkVcysf4WVDx6r9WzQ:Drake
 ][
   Sorry came to mind - had to do it
 ]